 Every other week; Tuesdays 5:15 PM PST by Zoom.
 We are actively looking for more scientists to join us!

-Check here for group activities and updates, relevant climate and scientist activist news and information specially about our group.
+Check this page often for group activities and updates, relevant climate and scientist activist news and information specially about our group.
 If you’d like to join us, send us a message at xr-scientists-sf@xrsfbay.org!

-Scientist Rebellion: A new scientist direct action climate group, inspired by XR, launched a global campaign of direct action in April 2022.
+Scientist Rebellion: A scientist climate group, Scientist Rebellion, inspired by XR, launched a global campaign of direct action in April 2022.
 A member of our group joined the campaign and got arrested!
 Watch the movie HERE.
 If you'd like to read more about his experience, here is his story...

 Take action!
 Thinking that climate is such a huge problem that you can't possibly make a difference?
 Wrong!
 Here are the lists, conveniently sorted from easiest-to-hardest, of things that you can do.
 No excuses.
 You'll feel great, and you WILL make a difference.